-- 1. Locate the end clamp on the C-Rail per the dimension print and secure. - 2.
-Depending on which model Festoon System is being installed, two holes drilled through both side walls of the C-Rail track may be required to anchor end clamp.
-Refer to dimension print for size and location of holes. - 3.
-If this system is a pendant application, an auxiliary end stop will be furnished and must be installed at the far end of the C-Rail track opposite the storage end. - 4.
-End caps can now be assembled to the C-Rail track at both ends of the system.
+- E.1 Locate the end clamp on the C-Rail per the dimension print and secure. - E.2 Depending on which model Festoon System is being installed, two holes drilled through both side walls of the C-Rail track may be required to anchor end clamp.
+Refer to dimension print for size and location of holes. - E.3 If this system is for a pendant application, an auxiliary end stop will be furnished and must be installed at the far end of the C-Rail track opposite the storage end. - E.4 End caps can now be assembled to the C-Rail track at both ends of the system.

-Cable Loop Dressing: (for Two Layers of Cable or More - See Figure 3)
+CABLE LOOP DRESSING (For Two Layers of Cable or More-Figure 3)

-- 1. Begin at a central cable loop position and loosen the cables. - 2.
-Without shifting the lowest layer of cables, shorten each successive layer of cables upward in the loop to remove and kinks and create a space between layers of approximately 1/4 inch. - 3.
-Reclamp cable package to saddles to prevent shifting.
-Do not over-tighten or crush cables.
-Tighten all hex nuts together to lock in place. - 4.
-Dress each cable loop working toward both ends of the system per Cable Loop Dressing Step 2. - 5.
-The cable package must be positioned to concentrate the center of gravity at the center of the saddle and trolley.
+- F.1 Begin at a central cable loop position and loosen the cables. - F.2 Without shifting the lowest layer of cables, shorten each successive layer of cables upward in the loop to remove any kinks and create a space between layers of approximately 1/4 inch.

+- F.3 Reclamp cable package to saddles to prevent shifting.
+Do not over-tighten or crush cables Tighten all hex nuts together to lock in place. - F.4 Dress each cable loop working toward both ends of the system per Step F.2. - F.5 The cable package must be positioned to concentrate the center of gravity at the center of the saddle and trolley.

-Cable Loop Clamps: (Figure 3)
+CABLE LOOP CLAMPS (Figure 3)

-- Cable packages having three or more layers require a cable tie or clamp.
-Two clamps per loop are needed and must be located halfway down each side of the loop. - 2.
-The clamps should be staggered at every loop position to eliminate collisions during system retraction.
+- G.1 Cable packages having three or more layers require a cable tie or clamp.
+Two clamps per loop are needed and must be located halfway down each side of the loop. - G.2 The clamps should be staggered at every loop position to eliminate collisions during system retraction.